 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-As mentioned above, I am particularly familiar in seeing clients - both men and women - who wish to resolve issues around specific and generalised anxiety, addiction, anger, depression, psychosexual issues, sexuality, obsessive compulsive disorder, phobias, medically unexplained/psychosomatic symptoms, family/relationship issues, workplace conflict and challenges, difficulties in romantic life, feeling bullied, over-thinking/over-reacting, low self-esteem/lack of confidence, indecision, feeling empty/unfulfilled, feeling out of control/procrastination, attachment disorder, difficulty in liking self and making connection with others, relationship break up and separation, affairs, feelings of helplessness and fear, guilt and shame issues, unmanageable stress, loss/bereavement, trauma, mid-life crisis/existential issues, feelings of isolation, menopausal impact, insomnia, self-harm and suicidal feelings.
+I am particularly familiar in seeing clients who wish to resolve issues around specific and generalised anxiety, anger, depression, obsessive compulsive disorder, phobias, medically unexplained/psychosomatic symptoms, parent/sibling issues, workplace conflict and challenges, difficulties in romantic life - divorce/separation/affairs, attachment disorder, male sexuality difficulties, feeling bullied, over-thinking/over-reacting, low self-esteem/lack of confidence, indecision, feeling empty/unfulfilled, feeling out of control/procrastination, difficulty in liking self and making connection with others, feelings of helplessness and fear, guilt and shame issues, unmanageable stress, loss/bereavement, trauma, mid-life crisis/existential issues, feelings of isolation/feeling lonely, menopausal impact, insomnia, self-harm, suicidal feeling.

-I adhere to BACP's Ethical Framework guidelines and receive ongoing monthly clinical supervision (I have full professional indemnity insurance)
+I adhere to BACP's Ethical Framework guidelines, their audit process (audited 2021) and receive ongoing monthly clinical supervision (I have full professional indemnity insurance)